tbleicher/sketchup-react-demo/docs/create_react_app.md

 #### src/index.js

 Finally, open the file `src/index.js` and comment out the two lines related to `ServiceWorker`.
-There is no use for it in our context.
+The service worker is responsible for the progressive loading of content over a potentially slow internet connection.
+In our contenxt where the data is loaded from the harddrive there is no use for it.

 ```javascript
 import React from 'react';